Key Concepts

 Share Servers

-A share server is a logical entity that manages the shares that are created on a specific share network.
-Depending on the implementation of a specific Manila driver, a share server may be a configuration object within the storage controller, or it may represent logical resources provisioned within an OpenStack deployment that are used to support the data path used to access Manila shares.
+A share server is a logical entity that manages shares created on a specific share network.
+Depending on the Manila driver implementation, a share server may be a configuration object within the storage controller or represent logical resources provisioned within an OpenStack deployment to support the data path for accessing Manila shares.

-Share servers interact with network services to determine the appropriate IP addresses on which to export shares according to the related share network.
-Manila has a pluggable network model that allows share servers to work with OpenStack environments that have either Nova-Network or Neutron deployed.
-In addition, Manila contains an implementation of a standalone network plugin which manages a pool of IP addresses for shares that are defined in the manila.conf file.
-For more details on how share servers interact with the various network services, please refer to Figure 6.2.
+Share servers interact with network services to determine the appropriate IP addresses for exporting shares according to the related share network.
+Manila uses a pluggable network model, allowing share servers to work with OpenStack environments that use either Nova-Network or Neutron.
+Manila also includes a standalone network plugin that manages a pool of IP addresses for shares, defined in the manila.conf file.
+For more details on how share servers interact with network services, see Figure 6.2.
 Manila Workflow - Share Creation with Share Servers and Figure 6.3.
 Manila Workflow - Share Creation without Share Servers.

 Important

-1. One that supports the dynamic creation of share servers (SVMs) for each share network - this is referred to as the NetApp Manila driver with share server management.
+1. Dynamic creation of share servers (SVMs) for each share network—this is called the NetApp Manila driver with share server management.

-2. One that supports the reuse of a single share server (SVM) for all shares hosted from a backend - this is referred to as the NetApp Manila driver without share server management.
+2. Reuse of a single share server (SVM) for all shares hosted from a backend— this is called the NetApp Manila driver without share server management.

 Important

-Starting from the Stein release, Manila supports managing and unmanaging share servers.
-This makes it possible to import share servers and manage them using Manila.
-For a detailed example, refer to the Importing and exporting Manila Share servers.
+Beginning with the Stein release, Manila supports managing and unmanaging share servers.
+This allows importing share servers and managing them with Manila.
+For a detailed example, see Importing and exporting Manila Share servers.

 Note

-From Train release, the share server is no longer associated to a share network, but with the share network subnet instead.
+From the Train release, the share server is associated with a share network subnet instead of a share network.

 Share Replicas